Braid variety cluster structures, II: general type: Double braid moves

 \subsection{Mutation move: \ref{bm3}, solid, \short}

 We proceed analogously to the case of solid-special \ref{bm1} in \cref{sec:B1_solid_special}.
 Suppose that the move $\br\to\br'$, $iji\to jij$, involves indices $c-1,c,c+1$, and that all three indices are solid.
-Suppose in addition that $i,j\in I$; the case $i,j\in -I$ is similar. \begin{proposition}[{\cite[Theorem~1.16(1)]{FZ_double}}] We have
+Suppose in addition that $i,j\in I$; the case $i,j\in -I$ is similar.